publiclab/image-sequencer/README.md

   });
 ```

-JSON Input is also acceptable.
+JSON input is also acceptable.

 ```js
 sequencer.run({